 - Get other websites to link to your content (literally go find relevant websites that are in your industry.
 Email them.
 And ask them if they will link to your website from their “Resources” page, or from a relevant article on their blog, etc.)

-- Make sure your website is setup/structured correctly (just like you would want your house to be built properly and logically, you want you want to do this with your website)
+- Make sure your website is setup/structured correctly (just like you would want your house to be built properly and logically, you want to do this with your website)

 Types of SEO